djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 4. divide by the number of pairs;
 5. divide by 2.

-So the empirical semivariogram is essentially **half of the average squared difference** between observations separated by approximately the same distance.
+The empirical semivariogram is therefore half the average squared difference between observations separated by approximately the same distance.

----

-## 7. Fully worked empirical semivariogram example
+## Fully worked empirical semivariogram example

 Use the five-point dataset: